jordansbenjamin/Blackjack_terminal-app/README.md

 ### System Requirements

-To play Blackjack, since its a terminal application built on Python.
+To play the Blackjack program, since its a terminal application built on Python.
 It is a requirement that **Python 3** is installed on your computer.

-If you don't have Python 3 already installed, please follow visit this [*website*](https://realpython.com/installing-python/) for steps on installing Python 3 to your device of choice.
+If you don't have Python 3 already installed, please follow visit this [*website*](https://realpython.com/installing-python/) for steps on installing Python 3 to your device and operating system of choice.

 Please make sure have **Python 3.11+** version installed.

-Add python version here

-#### Installation steps
+Operating System requirements to run Python:

+- Windows 7,10 or 11
+- Mac OS X 10.11 or higher, 64-bit
+- Linux: RHEL 6/7, 64-bit (almost all libraries also work in Ubuntu)
+    - x86 64-bit CPU (Intel / AMD architecture)
+    - 4 GB RAM
+    - 5 GB free disk space

+You can check which version of python is installed or if you have it installed at all by doing:

+### Opening Terminal

-1. Depending on your operating systems, there are different way to start the installation process:
+1. Depending on your operating systems, there are different way to open the terminal:

 - For Macintosh `CMD + space` to open spotlight, then simply type in ***terminal***
 - For Windows `Windows key + x` then select ***command prompt***

+### Installation steps

-2. Once terminal is open, decide where you want the application folder downloaded (like your Desktop or downloads folder for example) like so:
+1. Once terminal is open, decide where you want the application folder downloaded (like your Desktop or downloads folder for example) like so:

 ```shell
 cd User/Desktop
 cd User/Downloads
 ```

-3. Next, you need to clone the [Github Repo](https://github.com/jordansbenjamin/Blackjack_terminal-app), simply copy and paste this command to your terminal:
+2. Next, you need to clone the [Github Repo](https://github.com/jordansbenjamin/Blackjack_terminal-app), simply copy and paste this command to your terminal:

 ```sehll
 git clone https://github.com/jordansbenjamin/Blackjack_terminal-app.git
 ```

-4. Next, you need to go to the **src** folder location, type this command on the terminal:
+3. Next, you need to go to the **src** folder location, type this command on the terminal:

 ```shell
 cd Blackjack_terminal-app/src
 ```

-5. After that, type these two commands separately to allow permission for executing the Blackjack program:
+4. After that, type these two commands separately to allow permission for executing the Blackjack program:

 ```shell
 chmod +x setup_blackjack.sh